Polymer/old-docs-site/app/2.0/docs/devguide/gesture-events.md

 Listening for gesture events disables native browser gesture handling by default.
 For example, nodes with a listener for the `track` event prevent the browser from handling scrolling and pinch-zoom gestures.

-If you want get Polymer gesture events _and_ native gesture handling, you can use the `Polymer.Gestures.setTouchAction` function to specify which events the browser should handle natively.
+If you want use Polymer gesture events _and_ native gesture handling, you can use the `Polymer.Gestures.setTouchAction` function to specify which events the browser should handle natively.
 For example, if you want the browser to handle vertical scrolling, but have your element handle left-right swiping actions, you could do something like this:

 ```js
 constructor() {